NurioHin/mpv-bookmarker/README.md

 local bookmarkerName = "bookmarker.json"
 ```

-It's recommended not to touch `bookmarkerName` but it's there to be changed in case you already have a file called `bookmarker.json` and don't want that to be overwritten
+It's recommended not to touch `bookmarkerName` but it's there to be changed in case you already have a file called `bookmarker.json` and don't want that to be overwritten, or to change it to `bookmarks.json` to convert bookmarks created by [mpv-bookmarker](https://github.com/nimatrueway/mpv-bookmark-lua-script).

 ## Usage